- Disneyland Paris (Paris, France)

-Strap in and feel what it is like to fly above our beautiful Earth as you are transported all around the world from a perspective like never before.
+Strap in and feel what it is like to fly above our beautiful Earth as you are transported worldwide from a perspective like never before.

-This video puts your right into the clouds so you can start flying immediately.
+This video puts you right into the clouds to start flying immediately.

-Just as terrifying as the other Towers of Terror rides around the world, the Tokyo DisneySea version is a fan favorite.
+As terrifying as the other Towers of Terror rides worldwide, the Tokyo DisneySea version is a fan favorite.

 Transport back to 1912 New York as the Preservation Society is finishing up the restoration of this famous hotel and giving tours to the public.
-But the mysterious disappearance of the hotel’s owner back in 1899 seems to be causing some trouble… especially when the elevator reaches the top floor!
+But the mysterious disappearance of the hotel’s owner in 1899 seems to be causing trouble, especially when the elevator reaches the top floor!